slitvinov/gitlog/README.md

 0.40 0.58 0.60 0.60 0.60
 </pre>

 The algorithm postulates the form of Q(t) and the Wikipedia article gives the intuition and explains the benefits.
-An index of a coin is Z (unobserved data) in Wikipedia, and the weighted sum in Q(t) is how I compute the expectation E_{Z|X,t0}.
+An index of a coin is Z (unobserved data) on Wikipedia, and the weighted sum in Q(t) is how I compute the expectation E_{Z|X,t0}.
 Often the problem specific shortcuts are taken to enumerate the states of unobserved data and to maximize Q(t) which complicate many illustrations.

-P.S The maximimum of Q(t) is at
+P.S The maximum of Q(t) is at
 ```
        sqrt(C1 C1  + 8 C1) - C1 - 4
 t = - -----------------------------